rail-berkeley/serl/README.md

 3. Run 2 learners and 1 actor with 2 policies

-Finally, 2 learners node will learn both forward and backward policies respectively.
+Finally, 2 learner nodes will learn both forward and backward policies respectively.
 The actor node will switch between running the forward and backward policies with their respective reward classifiers during the RL training process.

 ```bash
 bash run_actor.sh